Materials & Care

 A very malleable metal and great conductor of heat, copper is used by many jewellers for prototyping designs prior to using more expensive metals.
 It is a beautiful metal in it’s own right and has been used in jewellery for thousands of years.

-A yellow-gold coloured alloy of copper and zinc, brass has also been used in jewellery making for thousands of years.
+Brass is a yellow-gold coloured alloy of copper and zinc, that has been used in jewellery making for thousands of years.
 It has attractive working properties similar to copper and, in my opinion, looks stunning whether bright and shiny or with an aged patina.

 If moisture becomes trapped between the skin and tight fitting brass jewellery, surface oxidation on the metal may create a temporary greenish stain on the skin (this is not the same as an allergic reaction).
 Brass shine can easily be restored; see the care tips further down this page for more information.

-Different purity grades of silver are available; I predominantly use 925 sterling silver which is comprised of 92.5% silver and 7.5% copper.
+Different purity grades of silver are available; I predominantly use 925 sterling silver which is comprised of 92.5% silver and 7.5% copper (copper is alloyed into it to make it more hardwearing than pure silver alone).

 Sterling silver is subject to UK hallmarking legislation when the weight of it exceeds 7.78 grams.